alex-anokhin/libft/README.md

 # libft + bonus
 My first project in 42 school Heilbronn

-paco was used testing.
+Francinette was used testing.
-it pass all checks in strict mode too.
+It pass all checks in strict mode too.

+Feel free to contact.